 Renting your property for short-term lets

-If you rent out your property, or a room in your property to visitors for short-term lets there are certain tax implications, and there may also be other rules that you need to follow.
-Short-term lets are stays of less than 14 days at a time, for example, if you rent out your property on a booking website such as Airbnb so people can stay there for a weekend.
+If you rent out your property to visitors for short-term lets, you may need to get planning permission from your local authority, or apply for an exemption.
+This also applies if you are renting a room in your property for short-term lets.
+There may also be tax implications if you are renting accommodation to guests on a short-term basis.
+Short-term lets are stays of less than 14 days at a time.
+For example, if you rent out your property on a booking website such as Airbnb so people can stay there for a weekend.

-The rules around short-term letting are based on new regulations introduced on 1 July 2019.
+The rules around short-term letting are based on regulations introduced in July 2019.
 The regulations aim to bring properties used for short-term tourist lettings in Rent Pressure Zones (RPZs) back to the long-term rental market.
 Rent Pressure Zones are areas where rents are highest and rising quickly.
-These short-term regulations will continue as long as RPZs are in place.
-RPZs are set to expire on 31 December 2021, unless they are extended by further legislation.
+These regulations will continue as long as RPZs are in place.

 If you are renting out a property, or a room in your property for short-term lets, you may have to apply to your local authority for planning permission to change the use of the property, so it can be used for tourism and short-term letting purposes.